Advances in Noninvasive Prenatal Testing For Down Syndrome and Other Trisomies

 - NIPT Testing Summary

-- Which of the following statements are TRUE regarding cell-free fetal DNA (cffDNA) testing?
+- Which statement best describes cell-free fetal DNA (cffDNA) testing?

 - Updated Recommendations on NIPT For Fetal Aneuploidy